-, and will serve on the compensation committee, which will be chaired by .
+Morana Jovan-Embiricos and Jeffrey Bornstein will serve on the compensation committee, which will be chaired by Morana Jovan-Embiricos.
 Our board of directors has determined that each member of the compensation committee is "independent" as defined in the applicable Nasdaq rules.
 The compensation committee's responsibilities include:

-- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our principal executive officer; - evaluating the performance of our principal executive officer in light of such corporate goals and objectives and based on such evaluation: (i) determining cash compensation of our principal executive officer; and (ii) reviewing and approving grants and awards to our principal executive officer under equity-based plans;

-- reviewing and approving or recommending to the board of directors the cash compensation of our other executive officers; - reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq rules; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - preparing the compensation committee report required by SEC rules, if and when required, to be included in our annual proxy statement; and - reviewing and approving the retention, termination or compensation of any consulting firm or outside advisor to assist in the evaluation of compensation matters.
+- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our principal executive officer; - evaluating the performance of our principal executive officer in light of such corporate goals and objectives and based on such evaluation recommending to the board for determination the equity and non-equity compensation of our principal executive officer; - determining and approving the equity and non-equity compensation of our other executive officers; - reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq rules; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - preparing the compensation committee report required by SEC rules, if and when required, to be included in our annual proxy statement; and - reviewing and approving the retention, termination or compensation of any consulting firm or outside advisor to assist in the evaluation of compensation matters.